hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 This endpoint is used to return the members the agent sees in the cluster gossip pool.
 Due to the nature of gossip, this is eventually consistent: the results may differ by agent.
-The strongly consistent view of nodes is instead provided by "/v1/catalog/nodes".
+The strongly consistent view of nodes is instead provided by `/v1/catalog/nodes`.

 For agents running in server mode, providing a `?wan=1` query parameter returns the list of WAN members instead of the LAN members returned by default.

-This endpoint is hit with a GET and returns a JSON body like:
+This endpoint is hit with a `GET` and returns a JSON body like:

 ```javascript
 [